vishnu350/rs-mainspring-winder/README.md

 There are several parts to the RS mainspring winder:
 - **The housing barrel**.
 This part is the barrel that houses the mainspring and plunger, with a rising sun knurling pattern on the top for no reason.
 - **The winder base**.
-This part is responsible for winding the mainspring by latching onto it with the anchor.
+This part is responsible for winding the mainspring by latching onto it with the arbour hook.
 - **The plunger**.
 This part pushes the mainspring out of the housing barrel into the actual mainspring barrel.
-- **The anchor**.
-Fashion this part out of a stapler pin and insert into the hole on the winder beside the arbour ([instructions](https://github.com/vishnu350/rs-mainspring-winder/wiki/Creating-the-Arbour-Hook-for-the-Winder-Base)).
+- **The arbour hook**.
+Fashion this part out of a stapler pin and insert into the hole on the winder beside the arbour ([instructions](https://github.com/vishnu350/rs-mainspring-winder/wiki/Creating-the-Arbour-Hook-for-the-Winder-Base)), use the staple jig part for best results.
+Also called **anchor**.
 - **The setter bowl**.
 This part helps the ejection of the mainspring by a very small amount so that the actual mainspring barrel can be easily fitted in by hand (see 2nd picture above).
 - **The barrel bowl (optional)**.
 This part holds the actual mainspring barrel in place for safely plunging the mainspring back in.
 It is optional, the plunging step can still be performed without it.
-- **The arbour (optional)**.
+- **The arbour rod (optional)**.
 Get a dowel pin (or equivalent) with 2mm/2.5 diameter and place it at the center of the winder base.
 Only needed for the winder base hole version.
+- **The staple jig (optional)**.
+Use this part to easily cut the staple pins to form the arbour hook, watch video [here](https://youtu.be/EZvd_MKBOUQ).

-**NOTE:** *The anchor is too small to be 3D printed with enough strength/accuracy, hence a metal part is **required** for the RS winder to work.
+**NOTE:** *The arbour hook is too small to be 3D printed with enough strength/accuracy, hence a metal part is **required** for the RS winder to work.
 A stapler pin is an everyday item accessible to everyone, and is perfect for this task.*

 # Building the RS winder